iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 ### 4.5 Note Traceability Sets

-A critical privacy property is the **note traceability set**—the set of possible source notes for any given spend.
+A critical privacy property is the **note traceability set**, the set of possible source notes for any given spend.

 In Zcash, when spending a note, the spender proves knowledge of: